Mikkles/roll20producer/ProductionAssist/README.md

 This allows us to skip our usual !handouts page.
 For the `[something|words]` style, if the script doesn't find a character/handout with the exact name, it will fail.
 However, for `[5e:...]` styles, it will always link, as there's no way to make sure the compendium actually has a spell.
 We must double check all these links to make sure they go to the correct spell.

 For spells, we can use `5e:` or `PF2:` for their respective spell compendiums.
 More compendiums can be added into the script.

+**NOTE.** Since this part of the script triggers after changes to a handout/character have been saved, it's possible the handout/character will reload before the script finishes.
+If you still see bracketed links, close and reopen the handout/character before trying to fix them.

 ---
 ### Token Page Creator